starryxy/Data-Engineering/README.md

-# Data Engineering Projects
+# Data Engineering Exercises & Projects

 <br>
-This repo contains 6 projects for Udacity's Data Engineering Nanodegree:
+This repo contains all exercises and 6 projects for Udacity's Data Engineering Nanodegree:

 <br>